-Six portrait photography tips for beginners | Photofocus
+Six portrait photography tips for beginners

 If you’re thinking about getting into portrait photography, then you’ve made a wise choice.
 Capturing people’s portraits requires some technical skill coupled with an artistic touch.
 It’s the perfect hobby or profession for people that can’t quite answer the “are you left or right brain?” question.

-While there’s plenty of intuition involved with photography, there are also some simple tips to follow that will get you started and allow you to avoid the common pitfalls many budding photographers find themselves falling into.
+While there’s plenty of intuition involved with photography, there are also some simple tips to follow that will get you started.
+These tips will allow you to avoid the common pitfalls many budding photographers find themselves falling into.

 The newest Samsung, Google and Apple smartphones have gorgeous cameras that, using clever algorithms and post-processing, will take intriguing photos of your subject.
 And it’s great to have a camera phone on hand for those impromptu moments you just need to capture.

 But for great portrait photography, it’s suggested that you invest in a DSLR (digital single-lens reflect) camera.
-These cameras will run you a few hundred dollars, but even entry-level cameras like the Nikon D3500 and the Canon Rebel series will give you plenty of versatility while making your photographs look clean and professional before you even do any processing.
+These cameras will run you a few hundred dollars.
+But, even entry-level cameras like the Nikon D3500 and the Canon Rebel series will give you plenty of versatility while making your photographs look clean and professional.
+This is before you even do any processing.
+You will also need high-quality lenses.
+For example if you did invest in a Canon Rebel starter camera, getting lenses for the Canon Rebel T6 or Canon Rebel T7i.

 This tip may be counter to the previous one, but it’s good to remember why you’re taking photographs in the first place.
 You’re trying to develop a sense of style while capturing moments in time.
 You’re telling visual stories.
 What you’re taking photographs with shouldn’t be that much of a hindrance to you if what you’re capturing is thought-provoking.